It's Nadler’s turn to take on Trump. Again.

-WASHINGTON — On Manhattan's Upper West Side a few weeks ago, when a few elected officials held a pop-up town hall in front of a Fairway grocery store, voter after voter had the same question for Rep. Jerry Nadler, D-N.Y.: Why are you here?
+WASHINGTON — On Manhattan's Upper West Side a few weeks ago, when a few elected officials held a pop-up town hall in front of a Fairway grocery store, voter after voter had the same question for Rep. Jerry Nadler: Why are you here?

-“I was really struck by how many people came up to him and said, ‘What are you doing here?
-You've got to be in Washington to save the democracy,’” said Scott Stringer, New York City’s comptroller, who was 20 years old when he began working for Nadler, then a New York State assemblyman representing Manhattan’s Upper West Side.
+“I was really struck by how many people came up to him and said: ‘What are you doing here?
+You've got to be in Washington to save the democracy,’” said Scott Stringer, New York City’s comptroller, who was 20 when he began working for Nadler, then a New York State assemblyman representing the Upper West Side.

 "‘I'm leaving.
 I'm leaving Monday morning,’" Nadler told the questioners, said Stringer.
 “Literally, people would say, ‘Why don't you go now?’”

-The 14-term Democratic congressman from New York has been preparing for this moment since the House impeachment inquiry was formally announced in September.
-Now the chairman of the Judiciary Committee is on deck to lead the next phase in the process of determining whether President Donald Trump should be impeached.
+The 14-term Democrat has been preparing for this moment since the House impeachment inquiry was formally announced in September.
+As chairman of the Judiciary Committee, Nadler is on deck to lead the next phase in the process of determining whether President Donald Trump should be impeached.

 Nadler to Trump: Participate in inquiry or “stop complaining”Nov.
 30, 201906:28

-Nadler, who is expected to hold his committee’s first impeachment hearing Wednesday morning, said in a statement last week that it will “explore the framework put in place to respond to serious allegations of impeachable misconduct like those against President Trump.”
+Nadler, in a statement last week, said that his committee’s first impeachment hearing on Wednesday will “explore the framework put in place to respond to serious allegations of impeachable misconduct like those against President Trump.”

-In a letter to the president last week which made clear that Trump and his counsel can attend, Nadler wrote, “We will also discuss whether your alleged actions warrant the House’s exercising its authority to adopt articles of impeachment.”
+In a letter to the president last week that made clear Trump and his counsel can attend, Nadler wrote, “We will also discuss whether your alleged actions warrant the House’s exercising its authority to adopt articles of impeachment.”

 The White House said Sunday that it would not participate in Wednesday's hearing.

-Twenty years later, the 72-year-old, who has a law degree from Fordham University, has been clear about his view that this time, the 45th president appears to have committed impeachable offenses.
-Nader has repeated that view for months, saying over the summer that there is “very substantial evidence that the president has committed multiple crimes and impeachable offenses” — a statement made even before the revelations concerning Ukraine surfaced publicly.
+Twenty years later, Nadler, 72, who has a law degree from Fordham, has been clear about his view that this time, the 45th president appears to have committed impeachable offenses.
+Nadler has repeated that view for months, saying over the summer that there is “very substantial evidence that the president has committed multiple crimes and impeachable offenses” — a statement made even before the revelations concerning Ukraine surfaced publicly.

 “All of us are feeling the weight of history,” said Rep. Jamie Raskin, D-Md., a member of Nadler's Judiciary Committee.